Are the new compostable bags strong?

 How will the bag credits work now?

-Currently, using a reusable bag means you didn’t use a plastic bag and to thank you for that we provided a 3 cent credit to either the member’s bill or to Calgary Co-op’s Community Foundation.
+Currently, using a reusable bag means you didn’t use a plastic bag and to thank you for that we provided a 3 cent credit to Calgary Co-op’s Community Foundation.
 Given that we’re moving to a bag charge; you still are saving money by bringing your own shopping bag.
 For every reusable bag you re-use, we will donate 3 cents to Calgary Co-op’s Community Foundation on your behalf.

 What does the foundation support?